ScottWhittaker/scottwhittaker.net/posts/tailwind-default-color-palette-as-css-custom-properties.md

     - post
     - tailwind
     - css
-title:  Tailwind default color palette as CSS custom properties
+title:  Tailwind default colour palette as CSS custom properties
 ---

 I am sick of trying to put colours together when writing little tests so I am using the [default colour palette from Tailwind CSS](https://tailwindcss.com/docs/colors/#default-color-palette) as css custom properties as a base from now on.